-The Ezella Theatre was owned by Modern Theatres, Inc., Owners: The Essex Brothers — Jack & Ray — and a rotund little man named Howard Reif.
+Opened by 1911, the Ezella Theatre was owned by Modern Theatres, Inc., Owners: The Essex Brothers – Jack & Ray – and a rotund little man named Howard Reif.
+It was remodeled in 1941-1942 to the plans of architectural firm Matzinger & Grosel.
 The theatre was almost an exact duplicate of the Vine Theatre in Willoughby, Ohio.
-My memory is fading, but as best I can recall, it had 1400 seats on one level.
+My memory is fading, but as best I can recall, it had 1,400 seats on one level.
 Last time I worked there as a stagehand was in 1958.

 USELESS TRIVIA: The phone number of the Ezella Theatre, back in 1957 was HE-1-2071.
 (The ‘HE’ stood for HENDERSON).
 The building is today home to a church.

 Just login to your account and subscribe to this theater.